 Now, why might you think twice about the Extra debit card?

 First, there’s the monthly fee to consider.
-If you’re paying $8 per month for the Credit Building plan, that adds up to $96 per year.
+If you’re paying $20 per month for the Credit Building plan, that adds up to $240 per year on the monthly plan or $149 per year for the annual plan.
 That’s similar to what others might pay for an unsecured premium rewards credit card.
-The Rewards + Credit Building plan is even more expensive, at $144 per year.
+The Rewards + Credit Building plan is more expensive, at $300 per year on the monthly plan or $199 per year on the annual plan.

 Earning rewards back on what you spend can help to offset the fee.
 But it’s important to be realistic about how much you might be able to earn in reward points based on your typical spending habits.